-[Knocking within.]
-Porter.
-Here's a knocking, indeed!
-If a man were Porter of Hell Gate, he should have old turning the key.
+name of Belzebub?
+Here's a farmer, that hang'd himself on the expectation of plenty: come in time; have napkins enough about you; here you'll sweat for't.

 [Knocking.]
-Knock, knock, knock.
-Who's there, i' th' name of Belzebub? -- Here's a farmer, that hang'd himself on th' expectation of plenty: come in time-server; have napkins enow about you; here you'll sweat for't.
+Knock, knock: Who's there, i'the other devil's name?
+'Faith, here's an equivocator, that could swear in both the scales against either scale; who committed treason enough for God's sake, yet could not equivocate to heaven: O, come in, equivocator.
 [Knocking.]
-Knock, knock.
-Who's there, i' th' other devil's name? -- Faith, here's an equivocator, that could swear in both the scales against either scale; who committed treason enough for God's sake, yet could not equivocate to heaven: O! come in, equivocator.
+Knock, knock, knock: Who's there?
+'Faith, here's an English taylor come hither, for stealing out of a French hose: come in, taylor; here you may roast your goose.

 [Knocking.]
-Knock, knock, knock.
-Who's there? -- Faith, here's an English tailor come hither for stealing out of a French hose:

-come in, tailor; here you may roast your goose.
-[Knocking.]
-Knock, knock.
-Never at quiet!
+Knock, knock: Never at quiet!
 What are you? -- But this place is too cold for hell.
-I 'll devil-porter it no further: I had thought to have let in some of all professions, that go the primrose way to th' everlasting bonfire.
+I'll devil-porter it no further: I had thought to have let in some of all professions, that go the primrose way to the everlasting bonfire.
 [Knocking.]
-Anon, anon: I pray you, remember the Porter.
+Anon, anon; I pray you, remember the porter. [opens the gate.]

-[Opens the gate.

-Enter Macduff and Lenox.
+Enter Macduff, and Lenox.